dmatavel/minitalk/README.md

 5. Press `Ctrl + C` to terminate the server’s process.

-**What I learned with this project**: Data exchange between process using UNIX signals; a set of standard functions to handle signals and processes; bitwise operations.
+**What I learned with this project**: Data exchange between process using UNIX signals; a set of C standard functions to handle signals and processes; bitwise operations.